Kattsun2525/stat386-projects/_posts/2022-12-8-Netflix_Data_Story.md

 #	Data Story
 To answer my original questions in my project, I decided to use Netflix’s stock price as a measurement of their earning potential and future viability.
 The graph below shows the stock price and the total volume of stocks traded in a day over the past decade.
 <p></p>
 Netflix had experienced a steady growth from 2013 until pre-COVID.
 Then the stock price soared by roughly $350 in the midst of COVID-19, which is almost double their pre-COVID price.
 This growth was facilitated by COVID-19 as people had more leisure time at home and signed up for Netflix.
 However, the stock price dropped by 71% and reached $200.
 We can see that the investors reacted negatively to this drop as the transaction volume increased during that time.
-OOO.
 This most likely contributed to lowering the price even further.
 As of now, the stock is on an upward trend but has not recovered to the pre-COVID price.
 <p></p>
 <img src="https://github.com/Kattsun2525/stat386-projects/raw/main/assets/images/story_pic.png" alt="" style="width:600px;"/>

 # Conclusion
-In this blog, we have explored the Netflix stock price data to gain an understanding of the data and get insights into how we can proceed to the following analyses.
-Netflix has seen a tremendous growth, especially during COVID-19 but has been struggling following the pandemic.
-The potential causes of the declining stock price would be more increased outdoor  activities and threat of new entrants like Disney+.
-We also saw that investors reacted to the stock price negatively in the volume analysis.
+Despite Netflix’s remarkable growth in the past, their business currently in in a tough spot.
+The stock price was highly overvalued at the time of their growth during COVID-19.
+And the investors are doubtful of their future viability due to the increasing competition in the market and their account-sharing problems.
+Without major improvements in their services and fixing the account-sharing problem, it seems difficult to bring back their growth.
 <p></p>
-As a next step, I will conduct more of qualitative analyses to understand the reasons behind  the changes in the stock prices and see how they compare against their competitors.
-I am also going to search for methods to predict future stock prices.
-Stay tuned for my next blog post.
+Please let me know in the comments below your take on Netflix’s future earning potentials or any questions you might have about this project.
 <p></p>
 Please let me know if you have any questions or thoughts on this blog content.
 I would really appreciate any feedback.
 <p></p>
-Here is my [repository](https://github.com/Kattsun2525/Web_scraping_project) for this exploratory data analysis.
+Here is the link to the [repository](https://github.com/Kattsun2525/Web_scraping_project) for this project.